pragmint/open-practices/practices/host-crucial-conversation.md

 # Host a Crucial Conversation

 By hosting a crucial conversation, you're helping team members with differing (sometimes strong) opinions navigate high-stakes and sensitive discussions.
 You're also helping to strengthen relationships and build trust within your team.
 The key to hosting a crucial conversation is creating a space of psychological safety, where participants can speak openly and without fear of judgment or conflict.
 This opens the door to constructive feedback, civil conflict resolution, and collaborative decision-making where team members are working toward a common goal.
+For a team of software developers, a crucial conversation might center around deciding whether to refactor a legacy system or invest in building a new one.
+This discussion could involve balancing the technical debt, budget constraints, and the potential impact on delivery timelines.
+Another example might involve debating the adoption of test-driven development (TDD) as a standard practice, weighing its potential to improve code quality against concerns about increased development time.
 With the help of a host, these difficult discussions can be turned into opportunities for growth.

 ## Nuances